LearnInstrumentsStrings

 In addition to the weight, violas are known for their relatively intricate style of play that can work a variety of muscles, including the fingers, the wrists, the biceps, and the triceps.

-For that reason, many parents who want their children to strengthen their arms while playing music encourage them to play the viola!
+For this reason, many parents who want their children to strengthen their arms while playing music encourage them to play the viola!

 4. Viola Players Are Scarce